pd3f/pd3f.com/content/en/home/hero.md

 +++

-pd3f is a PDF **text extraction** pipeline that is self-hosted, local-first and Docker-based.
+pd3f is an Open-source PDF **text extraction** pipeline that is self-hosted, local-first and Docker-based.

 It **reconstructs** the original **continuous text** with the help of **machine learning**.